authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 {{< confkey type="string" default="explicit" required="no" >}}

 Controls the effective audience the client has requested.
-The following table describes the possible values and their behaviour.
+The following table describes the possible values and their behavior.
 This value does not affect the issued ID Tokens as they are always issued with the client identifier being the audience.

 |  Value   |                                                   Description                                                    |